 If you are an organisation looking to run a SHEP course the current cost for one of SHEP’s Community Tutors to facilitate a 20 hour course is €756.
 In addition a mileage allowance will be payable where it is necessary for tutors to travel a 15 mile round trip (or more) from their home.
 Your organisation will be responsible for providing a suitable venue and any refreshments required.

-SHEP runs courses throughout counties Cork and Kerry at the request of other organisations.
+SHEP runs courses throughout counties Cork, Kerry.
+Limerick & Clare at the request of other organisations.
 Each Autumn, Spring and circa Easter SHEP itself initiates a number of short courses.

 Number of Participants

 Up to sixteen people will be in the group.
 The group will be facilitated by a tutor who is a trained facilitator with lots of experience in creating a supportive atmosphere and in helping personal learning (Occasionally courses are facilitated by two tutors).